linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/When Safe Proved Risky- Commercial Paper during the Financial Crisis of 2007.md

 Most investors in the commercial paper market purchase the paper at issuance and hold it until maturity.
 Hence, there is little trading of commercial paper in secondary markets.
 Instead, many investors continuously roll over maturing commercial paper, which means that they purchase newly issued commercial paper from the same issuer once their holdings of commercial paper mature.
 As a result, issuers usually refinance the repayment of maturing commercial paper with newly issued commercial paper.
 However, the need to roll over maturing commercial paper generates the risk that investors may not be willing to refinance maturing commercial paper.
 This risk is often called roll-over or liquidity risk.
 In this case, the issuer needs to find financing elsewhere to repay maturing commercial paper.

-<sup>1</sup>The commercial paper market also exists in Europe, although the market is smaller.
+[^1]: The commercial paper market also exists in Europe, although the market is smaller.
 In January 2007, according to Euroclear—a consortium of the main European securities depositories—total value of commercial paper outstanding in that market amounted to \$691 billion.
 In many ways, the commercial paper market in Europe is similar to that in the United States; the key difference is that offerings are often denominated in currencies other than the U.S. dollar.
 Nevertheless, many large issuers are active in both markets and issue simultaneously in Europe and in the United States.
 We will focus here on the commercial paper market in the United States, though most of our analysis also applies to the commercial paper market in Europe.

 # Supply Side of Commercial Paper